tony-defa/swarm-cluster/apps/gitlab-ce/README.md

 ## Other notes
 ### Runner environment variables
 In order for the runner stack to register to the gitlab instance, a token is required.
 This can be obtained from the GitLab instance after it has fully started.
 See [how to obtain a token here](https://docs.gitlab.com/runner/register/index.html).
-The token can then be added to the `RUNNER_REGISTRATION_TOKEN` variable in the `.env` file.
+The token can then be added to the `RUNNER_AUTHENTICATION_TOKEN` variable in the `.env` file.
+Having done that a runner instance can be started by deploying the `gitlab-runner.yml` stack.

 ### Creating backups
 Backups are created according to the `BACKUP_FREQUENCY` environment variable and are retained for the amount of seconds configured with `gitlab_rails['backup_keep_time']` in the omnibus configuration file.